adityasolanki205/Face-recognition-using-flask/README.md

 ![](images/compute_instance.gif)

-3. **Create Firewall policy to allow Flask to access GCP**: For Local host to access google cloud we will have to create a firewall rule to let :5000 to access Compute instance.
-To do that go to VPC/Firewall tool on Console and create a new firewall rule
+3. **Create Firewall policy to allow Flask to access GCP**: For Local host to access google cloud we will have to create a firewall rule to let port 5000 to access Compute instance.
+To do that go to VPC/Firewall tool on google Console and create a new firewall rule.

 ![](images/firewall.gif)